ReactJS Interview Questions

 • Coding gets complex as it uses inline templating and JSX

-JSX is a shorthand for JavaScript XML.
-This is a type of file used by React which utilizes the expressiveness of JavaScript along with HTML like template syntax.
+Ans: JSX is a shorthand for JavaScript XML.
+This is a type of file used by React that utilizes the expressiveness of JavaScript along with HTML-like template syntax.
 This makes the HTML file really easy to understand.
-This file makes applications robust and boosts its performance.
-Below is an example of JSX:
+This file makes applications robust and boosts their performance.

 It updates slowly.
 It updates faster.